danielbush/oneput/README.md

   - convert existing markdown (as used by the author in `apps/fold`)
 - `navigate`
   - the idea is to take html (including markdown converted by `convert`) and be able to navigate it
+- `modify`
 - `extend`
   - we want to not just navigate html, we want to extend it; think checkboxes with state on list items
 - `edit`
   - when we get to text, we want to be able to edit it
+- `serialize`
+  - when we save we need to generate a version of the edited content without any any temporary artifacts from the navigator
+- `unload`
+  - be able to leave the html the way we found it if this program is exited

 ## Synopsis